 This post may contain affiliate links.

-There’s very rarely a recipe that is perfect for either a quick dinner, a packed lunch or a picnic.
+A creamy, light Tuna Pasta Salad, perfect for either a quick dinner, a packed lunch or a picnic.
 Eat it hot or cold, add your favourite additions, and you have the most budget-friendly and delicious classic.
 Beware though – it’s moreish!

 If you love this, you might also enjoy my Tuna Pasta Bake as a hot dish too.